ti-cortex-m4/demo-java-virtual-threads2/readme.md

 }
 ```

+### Scheduling virtual threads

+The operating system schedules when a platform thread is run.
+However, the Java runtime schedules when a virtual thread is run.
+When the Java runtime schedules a virtual thread, it assigns or _mounts_ the virtual thread on a platform thread, then the operating system schedules that platform thread as usual.
+This platform thread is called a _carrier_.
+After running some code, the virtual thread can _unmount_ from its carrier.
+This usually happens when the virtual thread performs a blocking I/O operation.
+After a virtual thread unmounts from its carrier, the carrier is free, which means that the Java runtime scheduler can mount a different virtual thread on it.

+A virtual thread cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
+A virtual thread is pinned in the following situations:

+* The virtual thread runs code inside a synchronized block or method
+* The virtual thread runs a native method or a foreign function

+Pinning does not make an application incorrect, but it might hinder its scalability.
+Try avoiding frequent and long-lived pinning by revising synchronized blocks or methods that run frequently and guarding potentially long I/O operations with java.util.concurrent.locks.ReentrantLock.

 ### How to properly use virtual threads

 Virtual threads were created to increase parallelism (the number of tasks running at the same time) when multicore CPUs became ubiquitous (around 2000).
 Virtual threads almost fully support the API and semantics of the _Thread_ class.
 Virtual threads shift the objective of processing blocking threads from a programmer to the Java runtime.
 But to get a real parallelism performance boost, the programmer must know the details of their implementations (or at least the rules of thumb when to use virtual threads and when not).

 ###### Do not use virtual threads for CPU-intensive tasks

+Use them for blocking operations (HTTP call or database query).

 ###### Do not use virtual threads if their number is less than 10000